matiasinsaurralde/transports/README.md

 I started the [facebook tunnel](https://github.com/matiasinsaurralde/facebook-tunnel) project two years ago and I thought that it could be better to follow a modular approach for supporting other services (chat systems, platforms, *gram, *book?).

-This repository includes some code to explore the idea, also I'm also planning to write a [pluggable transport](https://obfuscation.github.io/) for Tor in the future.
+This repository includes some code to explore the idea.

+### Why not a TCP/UDP tunnel?

+At this time I'm not planning tuntap support (like I did in the previous project).
+I would like to focus on the transports.
+Also, I think that a HTTP proxy is easier to port and run, especially when considering that the project is built on Golang, where the output is a static binary.
+For example, it'll be very easy to build a binary for ARM.

 ## Available transports

+I've been working on these transports during the past week:

-### Facebook Transport
+### Facebook Transport (early stage, sorry!)

-This transports uses [surf](https://github.com/headzoo/surf), a stateful web browser built in Go.
+This transport uses [surf](https://github.com/headzoo/surf), a stateful web browser built in Go.

 Load your credentials by using ```export``` or the ```.env``` file: